EpicGames/PixelStreamingInfrastructure/README.md

   For detailed information, see the [frontend readme](Frontend/README.md).

 ## Releases
-We release a number of different things under this repository, currently they are:
+We release a number of different components under this repository, specifically:

-- container images for the signalling server
+- Container images for the signalling server
-- npm packages for the frontend
+- NPM packages for the frontend
-- source releases of this repo with the reference frontend built as a minified js bundle
+- Source releases of this repo with the reference frontend built as a minified js bundle

 ### Container images